ganrad/aks-aspnet-sqldb-rest/README.md

       You should be able to view the Swagger UI as shown the screenshot below.

       ![alt tag](./images/H-22.PNG)

+### Exercise: Execute functional tests and deploy Claims API microservice to *Production* stage
+This exercise is included to validate and solidify your understanding of *Azure DevOps Pipeline* feature and how it can be easily used to build and deploy containerized applications to different namespaces (regions) on a Kubernetes (AKS) cluster.
+Essentially, there are two tasks/challenges which you will need to complete in this exercise -

+1.  **Update the Build pipeline**
+    - Copy the `./shell-scripts` and `./test-data` directories to the `staging` location on the build agent.
+Refer to the **Copy** task in [Section F](#f-define-and-execute-claims-api-build-pipeline-in-azure-devops-services).
+    - Execute the build pipeline.

+2.  **Update the Release pipeline**
+    - Edit the release/deployment pipeline and add a stage for production eg., **Prod-Env**.
+This stage should deploy the microservice artifacts to **production** namespace on your AKS cluster.
+Refer to [Section H](#h-define-and-execute-claims-api-release-pipeline-in-azure-devops-services) as needed.
+    - In the **QA-Env** stage, add a **Deploy to Kubernetes** task.
+Use the `kubectl get` command to retrieve the external/public IP address assigned to the **aks-aspnetcore-lab-qa-claims-api** service in the **qa-test** namespace.
+Refer to the command snippet below.
+    ```bash
+    # Retrieve the Public/External IP address assigned to the microservice in 'qa-test` namespace
+    $ kubectl get svc aks-aspnetcore-lab-qa-claims-api --template "{{range .status.loadBalancer.ingress}} {{.ip}} {{end}}" -n qa-test
+    #
+    ```
+    - Add a **Bash** (bash shell) task.
+This task should be configured to execute a shell script `./shell-scripts/start-load.sh`.
+Open/Edit the shell script in this repository and go thru the logic efore proceeding.
+The script invokes the Claims API service end-point and executes get, insert, update and delete operations on *Claim* resources.
+You will need to configure 3 input parameters for the shell script - No. of test runs, Public IP address for the service (retrieved in previous step) & directory location containing test data.
+    - Execute the release/deployment pipeline.

 Congrats!!
 At this point, you have successfully built the *Claims API* microservice, packaged this application within a container image, pushed the container image into an ACR instance and finally deployed the containerized application in both **development** and **test-qa** namespaces (regions) on AKS.
 Cool!!